ratbag98/PySquaredle/README.md

 One key thing to note - my word list is not the same as Squaredle's, so there will be false positives and negatives.

+The program can also be used to generate new puzzles.
+See the -x and -g options for displaying randomly-generated grids, using a sensible letter distribution from a well-known word board game.

 ## Getting Started

 I use a conda environment, and there are now some dependencies, notably for the